ClickHouse/ClickHouse/docs/en/operations/external-authenticators/ldap.md

 </yandex>
 ```

-Note, that now, once user `my_user` refers to `my_ldap_server`, this LDAP server must be configured in the main `config.xml` file as described previously.
+Note, that user `my_user` refers to `my_ldap_server`.
+This LDAP server must be configured in the main `config.xml` file as described previously.

-When SQL-driven Access Control and Account Management is enabled in ClickHouse, users that are identified by LDAP servers can also be created using queries.
+When SQL-driven [Access Control and Account Management](#access-control) is enabled in ClickHouse, users that are identified by LDAP servers can also be created using the [CRATE USER](#create-user-statement) statement.

-Example (execute in ClickHouse client):

 ```sql
 CREATE USER my_user IDENTIFIED WITH ldap_server BY 'my_ldap_server'
 ```

-## Exernal User Directory {#ldap-external-user-directory}
+## Using LDAP As Exernal User Directory {#ldap-external-user-directory}

-A remote LDAP server can be used as a source of user definitions, in addition to the locally defined users.
-In order to achieve this, specify previously defined LDAP server name in `ldap` section inside `users_directories` section in main `config.xml` file.
+In addition to the locally defined users, a remote LDAP server can be used as a source of user definitions.
+In order to achieve this, specify previously defined LDAP server name (see [LDAP Server Definition](#ldap-server-definition)) in the `ldap` section inside the `users_directories` section in of the `config.xml` file.

-At each login attempt, ClickHouse will try to find the user definition locally and authenticate it as usual, but if the user is not defined, ClickHouse will assume it exists in the external LDAP directory, and will try to "bind" to the specified DN (see `bind_dn` sections in LDAP server config in `config.xml`) at the LDAP server using the provided credentials, and, if successful, the user will be considered existing and authenticated.
-The user will be assigned roles from the list specified in `roles`.
-Additionally, LDAP "search" can be performed and results can be transformed and treated as role names and then assigned to the user if `role_mapping` section is also configured.
-All this implies that the SQL-driven Access Control and Account Management is enabled in ClickHouse and roles are created using `CREATE ROLE ...` queries.
+At each login attempt, ClickHouse will try to find the user definition locally and authenticate it as usual, but if the user is not defined, ClickHouse will assume it exists in the external LDAP directory, and will try to "bind" to the specified DN at the LDAP server using the provided credentials, and if successful, the user will be considered existing and authenticated.
+The user will be assigned roles from the list specified in the `roles` section.
+Additionally, LDAP "search" can be performed and results can be transformed and treated as role names and then assigned to the user if the `role_mapping` section is also configured.
+All this implies that the SQL-driven [Access Control and Account Management](#access-control) is enabled in ClickHouse and roles are created using the [CREATE ROLE](#create-role-statement) statement.

 Example (goes into `config.xml`):